edgi-govdata-archiving/analysis/archive-nominations/README.md

-# URL Nomination Analysis
+# Archive Nominations Analysis

 This notebook analyzes URLs outputted by EDGI's Nomination Tool.

 **Note**: In this analysis, the term "uncrawlable" is avoided as it is not an appropriate representation of what was nominated.
 Instead, the term "pages with data" is used.
 This corresponds to URLs that are hosting information or data that is flagged for archiving and "data" is used in a broad sense to mean collections of files, FTP pages, databases, or visualization/interactive features.